Montana-Media-Arts/391-mobile-gaming-Spring2020-course/modules/week-13/_posts/2002-01-03-navigate-to-other-page.md

 <a href="https://umontana.zoom.us/rec/play/v8AtI-z--jk3TNSX4gSDCqQsW9TsJqqsgSMfq6dYmR3mAHgKMQf3Y7tBM7TLkezls5KeTECq3sLfqhqW?continueMode=true&_x_zm_rtaid=DlWtLI-zRlCUpYLqasgjPA.1585764072172.6cf1bc0be13f13c9ac0eb5ca428d956c&_x_zm_rhtaid=855">Video</a>

-One of the things that you might find important is navigating from one page to another.
+One of the things that you might find valuable is navigating from one page to another.
 How does one do that in Xamarin?
-In order for this to work, one must use asynchronous calls to take the user from one page to another.
+For this to work, one must use asynchronous calls to take the user from one page to another.

 First, let's add a new page.
 Right-click the project and create a new Content page.
-Name is Page2.
-Alter the new page so that it indicates that we are on the a different page.
+Name the page, Page2.
+Alter the new page so that it indicates that we are on the second page.

 Then, go back to the first page and add a new button.